osb-group/osb-learn/storyboarding/glossary.rst

         A mathematical function that adjusts the rate at which an :term:`object` tweens in a command.
 Applying an easing other than the default motion makes the velocity non-constant, and often enhances the final command's effect as a whole.

     fade
-        ``sprite.fade(startTime, endTime, start_fadeValue, end_fadeValue);`` Fades the sprite.
+        ``sprite.fade(easing, startTime, endTime, start_fadeValue, end_fadeValue);`` Fades the sprite.
 Range of 0 ~ 1 integer is used to represent faint ~ distinct respectively during defined start and end times.

     move
-        ``sprite.move(startTime, endTime, startX_position, startY_position, endX_position, endY_position);`` Moves the sprite in the field.
+        ``sprite.move(easing, startTime, endTime, startX_position, startY_position, endX_position, endY_position);`` Moves the sprite in the field.
 Sprite is moved between defined start and end times, and move starting point (x, y) and end point (x, y).

     move x
-        ``sprite.moveX(startTime, endTime, startX_position, endX_position);`` Controls movement of x-axis independantly from y-axis.
+        ``sprite.moveX(easing, startTime, endTime, startX_position, endX_position);`` Controls movement of x-axis independantly from y-axis.
 Although this function can be used simultaneously with move y varient, this function can not be used in conjunction with "sprite.move" varient.

     move y
-        ``sprite.moveY(startTime, endTime, startY_position, endY_position);`` Controls movement of y-axis independantly from x-axis.
+        ``sprite.moveY(easing, startTime, endTime, startY_position, endY_position);`` Controls movement of y-axis independantly from x-axis.
 Although this function can be used simultaneously with move x varient, this function can not be used in conjunction with "sprite.move" varient.

     scale
-        ``sprite.scale(startTime, endTime, start_scaleValue, end_scaleValue);`` Changes size of sprite in both axis.
+        ``sprite.scale(easing, startTime, endTime, start_scaleValue, end_scaleValue);`` Changes size of sprite in both axis.
 1 is original size and sizes are changed during defined start and end times.

     vector scale
         ``sprite.scaleVec(easing, startTime, endTime, startX_axis, startY_axis, endX_axis, endY_axis);`` Controls size of sprite by controling two axis (x and y) independantly.
 (Refer to scale x and scale y)